- About GUTS

 Below are just some of the weird, wonderful and altogether heroic things people have done over the years to raise money for GUTS:

-Inspired?
 If you’d like to get involved in fundraising for GUTS we’d love to hear from you!
-Use ‘contact us’ in the footer below of call 01483 408316.
+Use ‘contact us’ in the footer below or call 01483 408316.